 ABOUT THE FESTIVAL

-To combine Czech and German culture and support Central European dialogue in audio-visual production is one of the main goals of the festival.
-The ELBE DOCK's setting in Saxony, the Ústí region and Prague is intended to stimulate the development of cultural infrastructure and film audiences in a border industrial region, which has been historically neglected in this respect.
-The partnership with Germany brings an additional dimension of international cooperation to the festival with the potential to mutually inspire cultural events in both regions on a long-term basis.
+Connecting Czech and German culture and promoting Central European dialogue in the field of audiovisual production is one of the main goals of the festival.
+Setting ELBE DOCK in the German Saxony, the Czech Ústí nad Labem region and Prague is intended to stimulate the development of cultural infrastructure and film audiences in a border industrial area that has long been neglected in this respect.
+The partnership with Germany brings another dimension of international cooperation to the festival, which has the potential to mutually inspire cultural events in both regions in the long term.